 How to tell compelling stories out of video interviews?2017 Jul 07

-Inspired by these series of workshops, I've wrote a gitbook: "How to tell compelling stories out of video interviews?"
+Inspired by these series of workshops, I've wrote an e-book: "How to tell compelling stories out of video interviews?"

 One of the participants at the workshop asked "If I edit my 'raw' interviews, does it make them less real?"
-So in the gitbook to there is a section on documentary representation (also here as a blog post) that I think it's interesting/relevant in the accountability debate that has been raised with the new issues around fake news, the increasing need for transparency and increasing interests by the viewers to see the source material.
+So as a separate blog post I wrote a section on documentary representation that I think it's interesting/relevant in the accountability debate that has been raised with the new issues around fake news, the increasing need for transparency and increasing interests by the viewers to see the source material.